Abelianization of Lie algebroids and Lie groupoids: Abelianization of Lie groupoids

 \begin{definition} The abelianization of a groupoid $\mathcal{G}\rightrightarrows M$ consists of: \begin{itemize} \item an abelian groupoid $\mathcal{G}^{ab}\rightrightarrows M$; \item a surjective morphism $p:\mathcal{G}\rightarrow\mathcal{G}^{ab}$ covering $Id_M$; \end{itemize} such that for any open subset $U\subset M$, any abelian groupoid $\mathcal{H}\rightrightarrows N$ and morphism $\psi:\mathcal{G}|_U\rightarrow\mathcal{H}$, we have:

-\end{definition} Just as in the case of Lie algebroids, the abelianization is unique, if it exists.
+\end{definition} Just as in the case of Lie algebroids, the abelianization is unique up to isomorphisms, if it exists.
 The abelianization of groupoids is heavily dependent on the category we are working in.
 The existence of abelianizations differs greatly between different categories, and even if it exists in two categories, the abelianizations themselves can be different.
-The following examples illustrate these phenomena. \begin{example} A topological groupoid $\G$ always has an abelianization, namely $\mathcal{G}^{ab}=\mathcal{G}/(\mathcal{G}_M,\mathcal{G}_M)$.
+The following examples illustrate these phenomena. \begin{example} A topological groupoid $\G$ always has an abelianization, namely $\mathcal{G}^{ab}=\mathcal{G}/(\mathcal{G}_M,\mathcal{G}_M)$, where $\G_M$ denotes the bundle of isotropy groups of $\G$.
 In particular, the abelianization of a topological group is $G/(G,G)$. \end{example} \begin{example} A Lie group always has an abelianization $G^{ab}=G/\overline{(G,G)}$. \end{example}

 So we see that already for a group, the abelianizations can differ between categories, since in general $(G,G)\subsetneq\overline{(G,G)}$.